Gustice/FreeRtosCppAPI/README.md

 Of course you are able to create a task in quite few steps but passing all the required arguments and casting optional task parameter to its intended type again, is annoying and tends to be error prone.
-However, are you aware that a task must not return and if it still return it should be deleted?
+That said, are you also aware that a task must not return and if it still return it should be deleted?

 <table>